thecasualdevedu/set-up/README.md

 Next head to the Defualts > Apperance and complete the following

-- Set the color scheme to the one you just added (I use Arthur)
+- Set the color scheme to the one you just added (I use a modified version of Atom, which can be found in the resources folder)
 - Set the font face to whatever font you downloaded

 ## Execution Policy